 New online habits of beauty product consumers

-To make up for the losses inflicted by the closures of stationary stores, cosmetic brands are now looking for new ways to reach and create a bond with customers through multiple channels online (user engagement).
-Each day brings new initiatives, tutorials, guides and live transmissions that are supposed to engage the community (like Mac Crew initiative or ‘Courage Is Beautiful’ Dove campaign).
+To make up for the losses inflicted by the closures of brick-and-mortar stores, cosmetic brands are now looking for new ways to reach and create a bond with customers through multiple channels online (user engagement).
+Each day brings new initiatives, tutorials, guides and live transmissions that are supposed to engage the community (like the Mac Crew initiative or the “Courage Is Beautiful” Dove campaign).

-What do you need to remember when commissioning content creation?
+What to keep in mind when commissioning content creation

 First and foremost – be mindful of the ‘curse of knowledge’.
 Let’s say you and your team have spent long hours on developing a marketing strategy to promote a given beauty product.
 You know all there is to know about it, the vision of the campaign comes back to you in your dreams.
 By contrast, the translator (or the copywriter) encounters the product for the first time.
 How can you make the job of a wordsmith easier and help them meet your requirements?